shitchell/ai-skeleton/docs/protocols/COHERENCE_CHECK.md

 A **gap** is:
 - A node in the project map with no definition or known contradictions
 - A missing user behavior, requirement, or tech decision
-- A feature or path whose purpose can’t be traced up to a goal
+- A feature or path whose purpose can't be traced up to a goal

 Gaps **must** be resolved or documented before implementation.